Plum Cornmeal Cake

 8. Turn the dough out onto a floured countertop and knead for 10 minutes.
 The dough should become smooth and elastic.

-9. Here comes the trickiest part: adding the fruit and almonds.
-To do this I flattened the dough out a bit, sprinkled about 1/2 cup of fruit on, and kneaded it in.
-Continue this process until all the fruit is combined, then do the same with the nuts.
+9. Add the fruit and almonds tot eh dough.
+I start with the almonds.
+To do this I flattened the dough out a bit, sprinkle on about 1/4 cup of almonds, and kneaded them in.
+Continue this process until all the nuts are combined, then do the same with the fruit.
 If any pieces of fruit are sticking out of the top of the dough, pick them off and knead them in a bit more.

 10. Melt a little bit of butter and use it coat a large bowl.
 Place the ball-shaped dough into the buttered bowl, then turn the dough butter-side up so it is coated in butter.
 Loosely cover the bowl with a tea towel and let the dough rise until it has doubled in volume, about 1-3 hours depending on how warm your room is.